evervault/cages-onboarding/examples/hello-cage/README.md

     }' -k
 ```

-With encrypted number (Don't use this encrypted string, you will have to use a string encrypted with your own Evervault key.
+With encrypted number (You will have to use a string encrypted with your own Evervault key.
 See encrypt endpoint):

 ```bash
 curl --request POST \